teresalau/Data-Wrangling-in-Python/README.md

 The last tidy data issue is like the opposite of the first one.
 It concerns how the same type of obserbation unit (e.g., populuation, migrant percentage, etc.) is being stored across multiple tables.
 The UN dataset used did not exactly have this issue because each table contains unique information concerning international migrants.
 An example of this issue raised by Wickham is how storing the most popular baby names over the past 10 years in 10 seperate tables while they should be stored in one tables with an additional columns added to define the year.

 ## 8. Conclusion: Clean Data is the Foundation for Data Visualization
 Programming languages and many data viz software like Tableau and Power BI take columns as the foundation of variables, and subsequently take variables as the units of analysis.
-Therefore, it is imperative for the data to be organized
+Therefore, it is imperative for the data to be organized in the tidy data framework to enable data visualization and other exploratory data analysis techniques.